holoviz/hvplot/doc/gallery/index.md

 # Gallery

 Explore a curated set of example visualizations using hvPlot with different backends and datasets.
+For more examples using hvPlot and other HoloViz tools to solve real world problems, see the [examples website](https://examples.holoviz.org/gallery/index.html).

 (basic-charts)=
 ## Basic Charts